-- (i) The disciplinary grade awarded at the end of each Academic Year will be reflected on the Grade Sheet of even semester. - (ii) Computation of yearly Discipline Grades. - (iii) A student shall automatically get A+ grade, if no act of indiscipline is recorded against him/her.
-As a guideline maximum marks to be deducted for offences/punishment awarded are given in the table below.
-The list is neither comprehensive nor complete as each case shall be dealt with on its own merit and decided by the Competent Authority.
+- (i) The disciplinary grade awarded at the end of each Academic Year will be reflected on the Grade Sheet of Even Semester. - (ii) Computation of yearly Discipline Grades. - (iii) A student shall automatically get A+ grade, if no act of indiscipline is recorded against the student.
+As a guideline maximum marks to be deducted for offences/ punishment awarded are given in the table below.
+The list is neither comprehensive nor complete as each case shall bedealt with on its own merit and decided by the Competent Authority.

-S. No. OFFENCE/PUNISHMENT AWARDED MAX MARKS TO BE DEDUCTED
+S.No.
+OFFENCE/ PUNISHMENT AWARDED Max Mks TO BE DEDUCTED

 (a) Written Warning 05

 (b) Mass bunking of class 05

 (c) Visiting socially unacceptable web site 10

 (d) Violation of hostel rules 15

 (e) Suspension from hostel/campus 15

 (f) Violation of academic rules 25

 (g) Indulging in violence 60

 (h) Damage to institutional property 80

 (i) Expulsion from hostel/Institute 80